robloxdevplays/Voucher-Website-Project/README.md

 # Things I could have done better

--> Used flexboxes instead of margin for the header
+1. Used flexboxes instead of margin for the header
--> Reduced the use of margin
+2. Reduced the use of margin
--> Reduced the lines of code by using advance properties
+3. Reduced the lines of code by using advance properties

+# Things I have learned through this project

+1. Mobile Responsiveness